swcarpentry/DEPRECATED-bc/novice/shell/05-script.md

 <div class="objectives" markdown="1">

 #### Objectives
+*   Introduce 2 ways to simplify complex commands
+*   Write a shell alias to run a command with complex switches
 *   Write a shell script that runs a command or series of commands for a fixed set of files.
 *   Run a shell script from the command line.
 *   Write a shell script that operates on a set of files defined by the user on the command line.